-Bristle brushes are Illustrator's wonderful painting brush.
-Instead of a 'solid' vector approach, bristle brushes in Illustrator gives a smoother, more transparent, more paint like brush strokes.
+Bristle brushes are Illustrator's wonderful painting brush for CC 2017 2015 etc. Instead of a 'solid' vector approach, bristle brushes in Illustrator gives a smoother, more transparent, more paint like brush strokes.
 Bristle brushes can be found in Illustrator via the brushes panel.
-You can also create your own bristle brushes via the new brush option create amazing paint tools using different shapes and brush densities.
+You can also create your own bristle brushes via the new brush option to create amazing paint tools using different shapes and brush densities.
+You can also create new bristle brushes by duplicating an existing bristle brush and then tweaking the settings.
 You can turn any image into a vector painting masterpiece with the new tools.
-Use the strokes with the standard art brush tool found in the Adobe Illustrator toolbar.
-You can use the bristle brushes in any color and can combine them multiple times (and still remaining editable and live) in Illustrator CC CS6 CS5 etc. This tutorial will give you lots of information about the powerful Illustrator painting tool and many hints and tips and access to many other tutorials about the painting tools such as how to paint with the bristles, how to edit the bristles, how to expand them, how to use them with type and much more.
+Use the bristle strokes with the standard art brush tool found in the Adobe Illustrator toolbar.
+You can use the bristle brushes in any color and can combine them multiple times (and still remaining editable and live) in Illustrator CC CS6 CS5 etc. This tutorial will give you lots of information about the powerful bristle brush Illustrator painting tool and many hints and tips and access to many other tutorials about the painting tools such as how to paint with the bristles, how to edit the bristle brushes in Illustrator, how to expand them, how to use them with type and much more.

 If you double click a brush in the brushes panel or go to the brushes options or when you create a new bristle brush, you will see a panel which includes the

 shape (round point, round blunt, round curve, etc and flat angle and flat fan etc).

 size (though the brush size will also modify the size)